Impact through Research, Policy, and Innovation

 The Civil Society Forum

-Inclusive Faculty Governance in the Faculties of Medicine and Education
+Inclusive Governance in the Faculties of Medicine and Education

 Pluralism Social Innovation Award for Medical Students

-Innovate Calgary, the Cumming School Indigenous, Local, and Global Office, and UCalgary’s Pluralism Initiative have partnered up to provide two grants of $2,500 to medical students with new ideas for social innovation.
+Innovate Calgary, the Cumming School of Medicine’s Indigenous, Local, and Global Health Office, and UCalgary’s Pluralism Initiative have partnered up to provide two grants of $2,500 to medical students to strengthen their communities.

 Alberta Foundation for the Arts Pluralism Award partnership